splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/1-otel.md

 To get Observability signals (**metrics, traces** and **logs**) into **Splunk Observability Cloud** the Splunk OpenTelemetry Collector needs to be deployed into the Kubernetes cluster.

 For this workshop, we will be using the Splunk OpenTelemetry Collector Helm Chart.
-First we need to add the Helm chart repository to Helm and update to ensure the latest state:
+First we need to add the Helm chart repository to Helm and update to ensure the latest version:

 {{< tabs >}}
-{{% tab title="Helm Repo Add" %}}
+{{% tab title="Install Helm Chart" %}}

 ``` bash
 helm repo add splunk-otel-collector-chart https://signalfx.github.io/splunk-otel-collector-chart && helm repo update